rhinock/CardManagementService/README.md

 ﻿# Card Management Service

 - Create and set up a template project
-- Setting up the configuration from file and environment variables
+- Set up the configuration from file and environment variables
-- Middleware for logging requests.
+- Middleware for logging requests
-- Middleware with methods for adding and adding cards for user.
+- Middleware for adding and getting cards for user
-- Data is stored in memory.
+- Store data in memory
 - Card model:
   - CVC
   - Pan (card number)